Skip to content

 Research Allowance

-Government Funding at a Glance: Germany 2026
+Government Funding in Germany 2026 at a Glance

 Germany offers one of the densest funding systems worldwide in 2026, with federal, state and EU bodies providing several hundred billion Euro.
 This guide shows which programmes are relevant for whom – and where the Research Allowance gives SMEs the strongest, non-dilutive lever.